Angeline Quinto

 Quinto made her feature film debut with a starring role in the romantic comedy Born to Love You (2012).
-She followed this by playing the lead in the drama series Kahit Konting Pagtingin (2013), which won her the Golden Screen TV Award for Breakthrough Performance by an Actress.
-She received further acclaim for two collaborations with filmmaker Joel Lamangan; the ensemble comedy That Thing Called Tanga Na (2016) and the comedy drama Foolish Love (2017).
-Quinto ventured into reality television as a panelist in the music game show I Can See Your Voice (2017) and as a mentor in the talent show competition Dream Maker (2022).
-Among her accolades are four Awit Awards, two Box Office Entertainment Awards, and five Star Awards for Music.
+She then played the lead in the drama series Kahit Konting Pagtingin (2013), winning a Golden Screen TV Award for Breakthrough Performance by an Actress.
+She received further acclaim for collaborations with filmmaker Joel Lamangan, the ensemble comedy That Thing Called Tanga Na (2016) and the comedy drama Foolish Love (2017).
+Quinto expanded her career into reality television as a panelist in the music game show I Can See Your Voice (2017) and as a mentor in the talent competition show Dream Maker (2022).
+Her accolades include four Awit Awards, two Aliw Awards, two Box Office Entertainment Awards, and seven Star Awards for Music.

 Life and career

 1989–2009: Early life and Star for a Night

 Angeline Quinto was born on November 26, 1989, to Pop Quiros and Rosemarie Susan Mabao.
-She was adopted and raised by her paternal grandaunt, Sylvia "Bob" Quinto, in Sampaloc, Manila.
-She has discussed her family background publicly, and has stated that she initially felt deep resentment as a child.
-She shares a close bond with her adoptive mother and credits her as instrumental to her achievements.
-Quinto developed an interest in music and began singing at age six.
-She listened to songs played on the radio and would imitate the singing styles of various female artists.
+She was adopted by her paternal grandaunt, Sylvia "Bob" Quinto, in Sampaloc, Manila.
+Initially resentful during her early childhood, Quinto later shared a close bond with her adoptive mother and credited her as instrumental to her achievements.
+Quinto began singing at age six.
+She listened to songs on the radio and would imitate the singing styles of female artists.
 At age nine, she participated in her first amateur singing competition.

-For the next few years, Quinto continued to compete in talent shows on television.
+The next few years, Quinto continued to compete in talent shows on television.
 At age twelve, she auditioned for the first season of the reality singing contest Star for a Night (2003).
-She advanced as one of the eleven grand finalists, and performed a cover of Wency Cornejo's "Habang May Buhay" during the season finals.
-Quinto later recalled that her participation in the show was motivated by wanting to meet the program's host, Regine Velasquez, who she cited as a musical influence.
-In 2005, she made her next appearance in Magandang Tanghali Bayan's Teen Pop Star search and became that season's winner.
-During this time, Quinto suffered from depression and thought of self-harm.
-She struggled academically and got involved with the wrong crowd, eventually dropping out of school.
+She advanced as one of the eleven grand finalists, and performed a cover of Wency Cornejo's "Habang May Buhay" ("As Long as There is Life") during the season finals.
+Quinto later recalled that her participation in the show was motivated by a desire to meet the program's host, Regine Velasquez, whom she considers as a musical influence.
+In 2005, she appeared in Magandang Tanghali Bayan's Teen Pop Star search and became that season's winner.
+During this period, Quinto suffered from depression and thought of self-harm.
+She struggled academically in high school and was negatively influenced by her peers, eventually dropping out of school.
 Her family was beset by personal disagreements, which led her to take a break from singing to focus on her mental health.